-We are postponing the start of classes that were to begin Friday, March 20, 6:30-9:00pm, Classroom 104.
+Due to COVID-19, we are postponing the start of classes that were to begin Friday, March 20, 6:30-9:00pm.
 Please watch for a new start date soon!
 If you have any questions, contact Rhonda Hardisty at firstname.lastname@example.org or call NAMI Tarrant County (817) 332-6677.

 NAMI Basics is a 6-session education program for parents, caregivers and other family who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms.
 This course is taught by a trained team with lived experience raising a child with a mental health condition.
 They know what you’re going through because they've been there too.